-Witches' Legacy: The Charleston Curse
+Witches' Legacy: The Charleston Curse - confront the terrifying witch and save the whole town!

 If you played enough hidden object puzzle adventure genre games, you should have learned the dynamics of how it works in this realm.